Hives/makers-notes/week-1/README.md

 ### Follow an effective debugging practice

 Alice led a debugging workshop.
-I took notes, including a detailed explanation of using a methodical debugging practice to isolate and fix a bug: [Debugging workshop notes](debugging-workshop.md)
+I took notes, including a detailed explanation of using a methodical debugging practice to isolate and fix a bug: [debugging workshop notes](debugging-workshop.md)

 To do:
 - There were three more bugs in the exercise... fix them using the method outlined